 Is it really that easy?

 Yes and no… It really is just a click of a button to get your Define files.
 But there’s a bit of setup to do beforehand:

-First of all, get your metadata into Formedix.
+First of all, get your metadata into ryze.
 You can import and convert SAS XPT files and old legacy files.
 Or you can import spreadsheets for conversion.

 Next, build your study.
 You can import existing standards to do this making it a quick and easy process.
-Or, import content directly into Formedix from the Medidata Rave EDC or the Oracle InForm EDC.
+Or, import content directly into ryze from the Medidata Rave EDC or the Oracle InForm EDC (or other leading EDCs).